-The CME definition of dual trading (see footnote 1), coupled with the results of existing research, provide us with testable implications related to information, liquidity supply and inventory control in terms of the timing/direction of dual traders' personal trades vis-à-vis the execution of their customers' orders.
-Thus, for example, under the information scenario, dual traders could become informed after observing their clients' orders and/or by knowing something about the identities of the customers including motivations for their trades.
+The CME definition of dual trading (see footnote 1), coupled with the results of existing research, provide testable implications related to information, liquidity supply and inventory control in terms of the timing/direction of dual traders' personal trades vis-à-vis the execution of their customers' orders.
+Thus, for example, dual traders could become informed after observing their customers' orders and/or by knowing something about their customers' motives for trading.
 They could then take advantage of this information by trading on their own account-either ahead of or following the execution of their customers' orders.
-Thus, a simple test of dual traders' informativeness is to examine the existence (and direction) of causality between a dual trader's personal trades and her clients' trades.
-Similarly, a test of the liquidity-supplying role of dual traders is to investigate whether their own account trades are always in the opposite direction to accommodate the liquidity demand by the rest of the market.
-Finally, a test of the inventory-rebalancing hypothesis is to examine if dual traders' own account trading makes their inventory revert rapidly to a desired level (i.e., mean-reverting).
+Consequently, a simple test of whether dual traders are informed traders is to examine the existence (and direction) of causality between a dual trader's personal trades and his customers' trades.
+Similarly, a test of the liquidity-supplying role of dual traders is to investigate whether their own account trades are always in opposite direction of their customers' trades.
+Finally, a test of the inventory-rebalancing hypothesis is to examine if dual traders' own account trading make their inventory revert rapidly to a constant level (i.e., if their inventory is mean-reverting).

-Our data are time series of audit trails compiled by the Commodity Futures Trading Commission (CFTC) providing information on trade time, price, quantity, trade direction (buyer or seller) and the trader's identification.
-They are used internally by the CFTC for regulation and/or enforcement purposes.
+Our data are time series of audit trails at the CME during the first half of 1992 compiled by the Commodity Futures Trading Commission (CFTC) providing information on trade time, price, quantity, trade direction (buyer or seller) and the trader's identification.
+They are used internally by the CFTC for regulation and enforcement purposes.

-On performing tests of causality (in the Granger (1980) sense), on a trader-by-trader basis, we find an absence of dual traders' personal volume either (Granger) causing their customers'
+On performing tests of causality (in the Granger (1980) sense), on a trader-by-trader basis, we find an absence of dual traders' personal volume either (Granger) causing their customers' volume or vice versa.
+This result survives a battery of robustness checks performed on various partitions of the data.
+We also test for, and reject, the possibility of inter-dealer collusion with regard to front running and piggybacking.